 How can we help?

-The REST API is used as a communication interface for the web-clients and devices.
-On this interface, the client Apps are able to send requests to the server. e.g. (Installation, Registration, Screen Thumbnails…).
+The REST API is used as a communication interface for web clients and devices.
+On this interface, the client applications are able to send requests to the server. e.g. (Installation, Registration, Screen Thumbnails…).

 When the Client application starts it uses the REST API to register itself on the server.
 If the registration was successful, the device builds up the WebSocket channel and listens for incoming messages.